kmeixner/staff-api-2/README.md

-## Staff Schedule App ##
+## Staff Schedule App API ##

-* This is a react scheduler application given to me as an assignment for a job application.
+* This is the API for ascheduler application given to me as an assignment for a job application.
-* It is implemented using React, Fastify and MongoDb
+* It is implemented using Fastify and MongoDb

 **Installation Instructions:**